ScarcelyThere/linux_configs/README.md

 (or at minimum, EXT4.)
 Rolling your own kernel is likely better than these configurations.

-## Asus Transformer Mini
+## T102HA.config
 This is for an Asus Transformer Mini (model T102H) and is very experimental.
 There's a lot enabled that probably doesn't need to be, but we're going to see what drivers bind to what devices and go from there.
-This hasn't been tested on the actual hardware yet.
-(The configuration is named because the computer is a Transformer that I am worried about corrupting.)
+We've still got more enabled than likely needs to be, but it's becoming functional.

 ## Presario_CQ57.config
 This is for a Compaq (now HP) Presario CQ57 laptop, powered by AMD's E-300 APU.
 Note